cknips/b3form/README.md

 To every input you can pass three options as hashes:

 `label_html` sets the HTML attributes of the label tag.
-The CSS class *control-label* is mandatory and will be set automatically.
+The CSS class `control-label` is mandatory and will be set automatically.
 You can add additional classes if you want.

 `input_html` sets the HTML attributes of the input tag.
-The CSS class *form-control* is mandatory and will be set automatically.
+The CSS class `form-control` is mandatory and will be set automatically.
 You can add additional classes if you want.

+`button_html` sets the HTML attributes of the button tag.
+The CSS class `btn` is mandatory and will be set automatically.
+If you don't set a button class, `btn-default` will be set.
+You can add additional classes if you want.

 `wrapper_html` sets the HTML attributes of the div wrapped around the label and the input tag.
-The CSS class *form-group* is mandatory and will be set automatically.
+The CSS class `form-group` is mandatory and will be set automatically.
 You can add additional classes if you want.

-### Extra options passed to the input
+### Extra options passed to input fields and buttons

 The following options are directly passed to the input field, so you don't have to use `:input_html` to set them:

-  - disabled (taking a boolean value)
+  - `:disabled` (taking a boolean value)
-  - size (taking `'input-sm'` or `'input-lg'`)
+  - `:size (taking `'input-sm'` or `'input-lg'` for input fields and `'btn-xs'`, `'btn-sm'` and `'btn-lg'` for buttons)